vgslavov/dev_ref/effective_c++.md

 * `public` inheritance means "is-a"
 * `class D: public B`: every D is-a B, but not vice versa
 * *everything* that applies to base class obj also applies to derived class obj
-* just because the code compiles doesn't men it will work
+* just because the code compiles doesn't mean it will work
 * other inter-class relationships
     * "has-a"
     * "is-implemented-in-terms-of"